Bhajan Lal: Early life

-Bhajan Lal was born in a Bishnoi Jat family on 6 October 1930 in the Koranwali village of British India's Bahawalpur princely state, which is now in Pakistan.He received his formal education in Bahawalnagar.
+Bhajan Lal was born in a Bishnoi family on 6 October 1930 in the Koranwali village of British India's Bahawalpur princely state in modern-day Pakistan.
+He received his formal education in Bahawalnagar.
 Lal lived under difficult circumstances and had to sell his wares on a cycle to make a living.
 He married Jasma Devi, with whom he had two sons - Chander Mohan Bishnoi and Kuldip Bishnoi and a daughter, Roshni.

 Bhajan Lal moved to Adampur after the Partition.
 At the age of 17 he began buying and selling goods at his village market, he soon started a shop in partnership with Pokhar Mal who was a local trader.
-Both of them worked as commission agents (intermediaries between the fanner and the wholesaler), this work got him into trouble with the local police.
+Both of them worked as commission agents (intermediaries between the farmer and the wholesaler), this work got him into trouble with the local police.
 He initially joined politics to protect himself from the police.
 The police had 12 criminal cases and charges against him, all of which were dropped once he became a MLA.